humdrum-tools/humdrum-documentation/guide/ch02/index.md

 interpretation* is provided to indicate if the tuning system is other than equal temperament.

-Two other aspects of Example 2.2 are noteworthy.
+Two other aspects of Example&nbsp;2.2 are noteworthy.
 In measure 3 an inverted mordent appears on the first note in the bass part.
 Mordents are encoded via the letter `M` &mdash; upper-case `M` for whole-tone mordents and lower-case `m` for semitone mordents.
 Inverted mordents are similarly encoded using the letter `W`.
-In Example 2.2, it is not clear whether the mordent should be a semitone (consistent with a G harmonic minor figure) or a whole-tone mordent (consistent with a G melodic minor figure).
+In Example&nbsp;2.2, it is not clear whether the mordent should be a semitone (consistent with a G harmonic minor figure) or a whole-tone mordent (consistent with a G melodic minor figure).
 The signifier `Ww` is a special representation indicating that the ornament may be either one.

-Also evident in Example 2.2 are the upper-case letters `L` and `J`.
+Also evident in Example&nbsp;2.2 are the upper-case letters `L` and `J`.
 These encode beaming information.
 Each beam is opened by the letter `L` and closed by the letter `J` (think of left and right angles).
-Multiple beams and partial beams are discussed in Example 2.4.
+Multiple beams and partial beams are discussed in Example&nbsp;2.4.

-Example 2.3 shows a four-part chorale harmonization by Bach.
+Example&nbsp;2.3 shows a four-part chorale harmonization by Bach.
 In this example, two musical parts share each of the two staves.
 Notice how the corresponding <span class="rep">kern</span> encoding assigns each part to a separate column, but links the appropriate parts